dynonguyen/dyno-clis/README.md

 - `--include`: Only rename files that match the given regex
 - `--exclude`: Exclude files that match the given regex
 - `--replace`: Replace the given string or regex with the given replacement, format: old=new
+- `--unique-suffix`: Add a unique suffix to the file name to avoid duplicate file names
 - `--dry-run`: Display the files that will be renamed without actually renaming them (default: false)
 - `-y, --yes`: Skip confirmation prompt and automatically proceed with renaming (default: false)